 While Wisley was taking shape as an ornamental garden, its educational and scientific roles were never forgotten.
 A small laboratory was opened and the School of Horticulture founded to instruct young people in the principles of horticulture and prepare them for careers as professional gardeners.
 Following the move to Wisley the trials of flowers, vegetables and fruit―an important part of the Society’s work since 1860―were resumed and expanded.
 The trials “epitomise… the Society’s endeavour to show to the public the best kinds of plants to grow” and remain one of the principal objects of the garden.
 That combination of learning with pleasure is the essence of Wisley.

 Today, making the best use of a site with a lake and a steep hill, which provides a very effective barrier, to the noise of the busy A3 dual carriage-way there is a huge tropical greenhouse complex, a large modern restaurant and sales nursery, alpine greenhouses, a new rose area being developed all in addition to the many older gardens.
 Thanks to the horticultural students in training, the level of presentation is superb―not a weed to be seen and every plant is labeled.

-Flora Garden Tours visit this garden on the Hampton Court Flower Show, Kent, Surrey, and Sussex tour.
+Flora Garden Tours visit this garden on the Romantic Gardens of Kent, Sussex and Surrey tour.